RBM: Restricted Boltzmann Machines

 Parallel Tempering (PT) introduces supplementary Gibbs chains that sample from more and more smoothed replicas of the original distribution.

-Formally, given an ordered set of temperatures
+Formally, given an ordered set of

 , and we define a set of